 State of Illinois Testing Requirements

-To be licensed by the State of Illinois, teacher candidates in BSEd programs must receive passing scores on a minimum of three tests prepared by the Illinois Licensure Testing System.
+To be licensed by the State of Illinois, teacher candidates in BSEd programs must receive passing scores on a minimum of three tests.
 It consists of three parts:

 - Test of Academic Proficiency (TAP) formerly known as the Basic Skills test (typically required at a time of admissions for teacher preparation)